Gustavo-HA/Gustavo-HA/README.md

 # Hi, I'm Gustavo 👋

 I'm a **Data Scientist & LLM Engineer** based in Monterrey, México, currently finishing my M.Sc. in Data Science at [CIMAT](https://www.cimat.mx/).
-My work lives at the intersection of **Natural Language Processing**, **LLM systems**, and **MLOps** — I enjoy taking AI projects from a rough idea all the way to something running in production.
+My work lives at the intersection of **Natural Language Processing**, **LLM systems**, and **MLOps**.
 Right now I'm leading research on tourist review analysis for Mexican destinations, building RAG pipelines, and thinking a lot about how to make language models actually useful in the real world.

 ---

-## 🚀 Featured Projects
+## Featured Projects

 ### [Tourism Reports LLM](https://github.com/Gustavo-HA/Tourism-Reports-LLM)
 > *RAG system that turns scattered tourist reviews into strategic intelligence reports for México's Pueblos Mágicos.*